-Overlaying your gender pay reporting with wider analysis such as a wellbeing assessment or an employee impact storybook, will provide real insight, help with the narrative, prescribe interventions and mark you out as a thought leader.
+Overlaying your gender pay reporting with wider analysis, such as a wellbeing assessment or an employee impact storybook, will provide real insight, help with the narrative, prescribe interventions and mark you out as a thought leader.

 Stop and think for a moment about the true impact of your gender pay gap.
 How does low pay and the inability to progress, impact your employees in real terms?

 The effect can be deep and wide ranging.
-We know from Scottish Widows that as of 2020, there is a £100,000 pension savings gap between men and women based on the average savings rates on the median wage.
+We know from Scottish Widows that, as of 2020, there is a £100,000 pension savings gap between men and women based on the average savings rates on the median wage.
 The Government backed Money and Pension Service, through their Gender and Financial Wellbeing Challenge Group, are aiming to reduce the number of women using credit to pay for food and bills.
-The pay gap is likely to be an influencing factor in this and this financial pressure can lead some into negative debt spirals and despair.
+The gender pay gap is likely to be an influencing factor in this and this financial pressure can lead some into negative debt spirals and despair.
 Our award winning BWell scoring and digital dashboard can analyse a workforces “Gender Debt Gap” and wider measures of a “Wellbeing Gap”.
 Understanding and addressing this can reduce an organisations cost of absence.

-4. Undertake inclusive analysis
+4. Undertake inclusive pay gap analysis

 In a world where we are being encouraged to “bring your whole self to work”, it is glaring that gender pay gap calculations, omit employees who do not specify as male or female.
 How then is the fairness of their pay being reviewed?